Please note This post is mainly intended for my personal use. It is not peer-reviewed work and should not be taken as such.

 "... we confirm the widely-held conception that using a denoising objective always results in better downstream task performance compared to a language modeling objective."

 Pretraining with Fine-tuning resulted in better performance than just multi-tasking.
-But the best alternative is to mix into some multi-task objectives into pretraining and then doing fine-tuning.
+But the best alternative is to mix in some multi-task objectives into pretraining and then doing fine-tuning.

 The most efficient way of adding extra computing power seems to be to split it into more data and more training steps, equally, or else just investing it all into more data.